 children.
 Education is

-compulsory up to the age of 12, and public education is free for all elementary
+compulsory up to the age of 12, and public education is free for all

-overcrowding, substandard physical facilities, and occasional classroom
+due to overcrowding, substandard physical facilities, and occasional

-violence.
+classroom violence.
 SECTION

 6 WORKER RIGHTS